thecatemma/projet4/README.md

 -CommentManager.php 💬⚙️

 View Folder ? 📁 Any representation of information such as a chart, diagram or table.
+The view means presentation of the model in a particular format.

 Article.php ? 📃